Comparing Type Systems for Deadlock Freedom: Separating Classes of Deadlock-Free Typed Processes

-Let $\enco{\cdot}{\ct}$ denote the encoding of session types into linear logic propositions in \Cref{f:enctypes} (bottom).
-Recall that $\encf{\cdot}$ stands for the encoding of processes and $\enco{\cdot}{\su}$ for the encoding of types, given here in \Cref{d:encdgs} and \Cref{f:enctypes} (top), respectively.
-We may then formally define the languages under comparison as follows:
+We also need an encoding of session types into linear logic propositions.
+The encoding, also denoted $\encob{\cdot}{\ct}$ and given in \Cref{f:enctypesct}, simply follows the essence of the linear logic interpretation.
+We extend it to typing contexts as follows: